spp-programming/SPPrep-New-Tab-Next/docs/style-guide.md

 [ECMAScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are used extensively. **If you think something should go in a module, it probably does.** Examples of this include `calendar-api.js` and `letter-day-extractor.js`.
 Things like `main.js` and `popup.js` are **specific to pages** and should be the **only JavaScript file** sourced directly from HTML files, except for third-party dependencies (like Bootstrap).

 ### Use strict mode
 [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) should be used on all JavaScript files, unless it is a third-party dependency.
-To do this, add `"use strict";` at the very top of the file.
+To do this, add `"use strict"` at the very top of the file.
+> [!NOTE]
+> Although ECMAScript modules automatically use strict mode, the explicit `"use strict"` statement should still be used in modules for consistency.

 ### Semicolons
 Semicolons are **absoulutely prohibited** unless it is strictly required.
-The strict mode line (described above) is considered an exception.

 ### Naming conventions
 Use [camelCase](https://en.wikipedia.org/wiki/Camel_case) for naming functions, variables, among other things.